lolmaus/ember-element-query/README.md

 **IE is not supported** because `ember-element-query` uses modern ECMAScript APIs.

-`ember-element-query` is based on [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) which is also not supported by IE.
+`ember-element-query` is based on the [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) which is also not supported by IE.

 As of 2020-06, `ResizeObserver` supports the following major browsers: